simondean/parallel-cucumber-js/README.md

 # parallel-cucumber-js

-Executes Cucumber scenarios in parrallel, reducing the amount of time tests take to execute.
+Executes Cucumber scenarios in parallel, reducing the amount of time tests take to execute.

-__WARNING: This is work-in-progress.
-It is not working yet__
+parallel-cucumber-js uses multiple node.js processes to execute more than one Cucumber feature at a time.
+This can greatly reduce the time it takes for a test suite to execute.
+However, a test suite needs to be built with parallization in mind; especially when the Cucumber features are accessing shared resources like a database-backed web service.

 ## Usage